Profisee/kubernetes/AWS-EKS-CLI/README.md

-# Deploy Profisee platform on to EKS (AWS Elastic Kubernetes services)
+# Deploy Profisee platform on to AWS Elastic Kubernetes services (EKS)

 This explains the process to deploy the Profisee platform onto a new AWS EKS cluster